 In September 2020, Members of the European Parliament (MEPs) pointed out that the Creative Europe projects can be used as an opportunity to exchange good environmental practices in content production, distribution and consumption.
 The resolution argues that programme participants should also be subject to an environmental charter to be developed with stakeholders from the cultural and creative sectors.
 This rise in ecological awareness from EU policy-makers echoes the European Green Deal launched in 2020 by the European Commission, which provides an action plan for Europe to be the first climate-neutral continent in 2050.
 These are examples of how EU institutions tackle the theme of ecology and put them more and more in their agenda.
 In the future, we hope to see ecological values more and more implemented in EU programmes and policies.

 The European Music Council (EMC) strives to be a leader in sustainability.
 They take consideration of environmental sustainability in their administration, events planning and publications.
 After releasing a practical set of guidelines for working in a more sustainable way in their office, they have organized in 2020 the European Forum on Music on the theme of “Music as a Driver for Change”.
 At this occasion, they organized an online panel with EU officials, artists and activists on this theme and released a conference reader providing very interesting articles on the relationship between culture and sustainability as well as highlighting projects which go in this sense.
-The EMC is also leading several projects which tackle environmental sustainability and cultural leadership, such as the SHIFT project.

 Since 2014, the European Jazz Network (EJN) is taking actions towards a more sustainable and ecological jazz sector.
 They wrote a Green Manifesto which lays out their intentions and commitments.
 They also developed the project Take the Green Train which aims to foster collective action, explore the environmental issues facing the arts and cultural industries, and how the jazz sector can respond as part of a global movement addressing climate change practically and inspirationally.
 Europe Jazz Network has partnered with Julie’s Bicycle, a charity working on environmental sustainability in the arts, for this Creative Europe funded programme.
 As part of this project, they have also gathered many resources (practical guides for indoor and outdoor events, tools, factsheets…) on ecology and the jazz sector which can be helpful for other live music sectors as well.
 They also present some case studies from their members who have taken action which can be inspiring.